Saroj-pradhan/double-practice/README.md

+#git and github
-this is created to practice git and github.
+gthis is created to practice git and github.